exercism/python/exercises/practice/rotational-cipher/.approaches/introduction.md

     return result
 ```

+For more information, check the [ascii values approach][approach-ascii-values].

 ## Approach: Alphabet

 This approach is similar to the previous one, but instead of using the ascii values, it uses the index of the letter in the alphabet.
 It requires the storing of a string and unless you are using two strings you have to convert the letters from upper to lower case.

-What this approach although give is the posiblity to use any alphabet.
+What this approach although give is the possibility to use any alphabet.
-Say we want to use the scandivanian letter: **ä**, then we just add it where we want it:
+Say we want to use the scandinavian letter: **å**, then we just add it where we want it:
-`abcdefghijklmnopqrstuvwxyzä` and it will rotate correctley around that.
+`abcdefghijklmnopqrstuvwxyzå` and it will rotate correctly around that.

 ```python
 AlPHABET = "abcdefghijklmnopqrstuvwxyz"